pratik-g16/Notify/README.md

 # Notify
-Extract printed notes, transcripts and a lot more from recorded lectures
+Extract printed notes, transcripts and a lot more from recorded lectures.